ENGL 2105 : Workplace-Based Writing and Research

 The illusion of coherence -- just as we will mythologize to avoid confronting our ignorance, we will assimilate (explain away) or dismiss (ignore) any evidence that contradicts our beliefs.
 Human beings, most of us anyway, are so troubled by ambiguity that we would rather be wrong than uncertain.
 But painting over the cracks doesn't fix the foundation.

-Stories are powerful because they make sense of the world for us, they make action meaninful, and they justify behavior, good or bad.
+Stories are powerful because they make sense of the world for us, they make action meaningful, and they justify behavior, good or bad.
 But they are just stories; they are not reality.
 Reality includes a bunch of noise and a bunch of data we mistake for noise, as well as a bunch of noise we mistake for data.

 • Embrace ambiguity.